American Soldier (song)

 "American Soldier" is a song co-written and recorded by American country music artist Toby Keith.
-It was released in November 2003 as the second single from his album Shock'n Y'all.
+It was released on November 24: 2003, as the second single from his eight studio album Shock'n Y'all (2003).
 It became a number one hit on the Billboard U.S. Hot Country Songs chart, keeping the top spot for four weeks.
 Keith wrote the song with Chuck Cannon.

 Background and writing

 Keith said that the song was written "for all the times that I get to meet the troops on these USO tours, and since Courtesy of Red, White, and Blue, the P.O.W.s and the families that have come and brought me back my old CD covers and stuff that they had and shown how much support they had (for me), this is my support for the American fighting men and women."